NAIF’s Information Publication Scheme (IPS) Plan shows:

 Information required to be published under the IPS

-We will publish information in accordance with section 8(2) FOI Act under the following headings.
-Links to IPS holdings on the website will be updated as information is developed.
+We will publish information in accordance with section 8(2) under the following headings:

 - Agency Plan: The Agency Plan is this plan.

-- Who we are: This includes information about our Board, including statutory appointments.
+- Who we are: This includes an organisational chart and information about our Board, including statutory appointments.

 - What we do: This outlines NAIF’s functions and decision-making powers.
 We also publish other helpful and relevant information relating to these functions and powers.
-This includes NAIF’s operational information to the extent that information is not considered to be exempt.
+This includes NAIF’s operational information to the extent that information is not considered to be exempt (see note below).

-- Our board: This includes information about our corporate governance structure.
+- Our board: This includes information about our corporate governance structure, board, its charter and board audit committee.

 - Our responses to Parliament: The NAIF’s does not routinely provide information to Parliament but this heading will be established to contain any information which may fall within that category.